 Let’s say you see that the fill rate has dipped by 10%.
 What would you look into?

 Try to estimate the optimal fill rate in the particular industry or company you are interviewing at.
-Make sure you’re clearly communicating any assumptions and asking clarifying questions to assess potential issues.
+Ensure you clearly communicate assumptions and ask clarifying questions to assess potential issues.

 More questions to try: